mesosphere/spark-build/docs/kerberos.md

 **Note:** You can access external (i.e. non-DC/OS) Kerberos-secured HDFS clusters from Spark on Mesos.

-**Note:** These credentials are security-critical.
-The DC/OS Secret Store requires you to base64 encode binary secrets (such as the Kerberos keytab) before adding them.
+**DC/OS 1.10 or lower:** These credentials are security-critical.
+The DC/OS Secret Store requires you to base64 encode binary secrets
+(such as the Kerberos keytab) before adding them.
 If they are uploaded with the `__dcos_base64__` prefix, they are automatically decoded when the secret is made available to your Spark job.
 If the secret name **doesn't** have this prefix, the keytab will be decoded and written to a file in the sandbox.
 This leaves the secret exposed and is not